flowdock/api-docs/docs/Message-Types.md

 <div id="/thread-chat-message"></div>
 ## Event: message (threaded)

-When a message is posted to a thread, un addition to [the regular attributes](messages), these chat messages also include a copy of the thread data.
+When a message is posted to a thread, in addition to [the regular attributes](messages), these chat messages also include a copy of the thread data.

 ### Data